wizardwerdna/covenant/README.md

 Download it, clone it, or `npm install wizardwerdna/covenant`

 Covenant has no dependencies, but does use process.nextTick, found in modern Browsers.
 If process.nextTick is not a function, Covenant falls back to setImmediate, and then to setTimeout.
 If you are using ancient browsers, it is highly recommended that you use a shim to implement (fake) nextTick and/or setImmediate.

-## Why another promise implementation?

-I set out to write Covenant, just for myself, so to achieve a better understanding of the nuances of the Promise pattern.
-The Promises/A+ specification seemed elegant, but I couldn't seem to grok it without more.
-Reading the code of various compliant mplementations was helpful, but I still didn't seem to own it.
-I began the experiment by "cowboy" coding a first set, using the test suite to verify that things were working.
-Finally, I discarded that code as one to throw away, and rebuilt it in pure BDD red-green-refactor style.

-Having a well-understood testbed for promises, I will probably extend covenant to a more full-featured implementation.

 ## Credits